elva-labs/braincells/docs/serverless-challenges/data-persistance-and-storage/store-and-serve-large-media-files.md

 :::

 ::: details Hint 3: Look at an example if stuck
-We have examples for all the challenges, this one is over [here](https://github.com/elva-labs/braincells/tree/main/examples/serverless-challenges/data-persistance-and-storage/store-and-serve-large-media-files).
+We have an example for this challenge over [here](https://github.com/elva-labs/braincells/tree/main/examples/serverless-challenges/data-persistance-and-storage/store-and-serve-large-media-files).
 :::

 ## Resources